 The Compensation Committee has retained Pay Governance, a nationally-recognized compensation consulting firm, as the Compensation Committee's consultant to assist it in designing and assessing the competitiveness of our executive compensation program.
+The Compensation Committee has concluded that Pay Governance is an independent consultant after considering the factors relevant to Pay Governance's independence from management, including the factors set forth in the NYSE and SEC rules regarding compensation consultant independence.

-Annually, the Compensation Committee has the consultant develop a market rate for base salary, total cash compensation and total direct compensation for each of the named executive officer positions, including the allocation between cash compensation and equity incentives.
+Annually, the Compensation Committee has the consultant develop a market rate for base salary, total cash compensation, and total direct compensation for each of the named executive officer positions, including the allocation between cash compensation and equity incentives.
 Each market rate represents the median compensation level that would be paid to a hypothetical, seasoned performer in a position having similar responsibilities and scope, in an organization of similar size and type as the Company.

-In developing the market rates for the named executive officers, the Compensation Committee's consultant, Pay Governance, used compensation data from all 61 investor-owned utilities in the utility industry database used by the consultant and approved by the Compensation Committee to determine the market rates for similarly situated executives of utility companies.
+In developing the market rates for the named executive officers, the Compensation Committee's consultant, Pay Governance, used compensation data from all 55 investor-owned utilities in the utility industry database used by the consultant and approved by the Compensation Committee to determine the market rates for similarly situated executives of utility companies.
 The Compensation Committee believes that utilizing the data from only utility companies and adjusting the Company's revenues as described below, to better align the Company's data with the data in the utility industry compensation database, provides an appropriate comparison for determining the market rates for the Company's named executive officers given that we are primarily a utility company.
 Also, due to the relatively limited number of investor-owned water utility companies of the Company's size, the Compensation Committee believes that using the broader utility market data provides reasonable and reliable data for determining competitive compensation levels.
-All 61 companies in the utility industry compensation latabase used by the consultant are listed in Appendix A to this Proxy Statement.
+All 55 companies in the utility industry compensation database used by the consultant are listed in Appendix A to this Proxy Statement.
 The Company has no involvement in the selection of the companies that are included in the database used by the consultant.
 Each company in Appendix A was used in the development of the market rates, as described in this paragraph.